Sep 4, 2023: Gary Wright, Spooky Tooth Leader and ‘Dream Weaver’ Hitmaker, Dies

 Wright’s own planned follow-up solo album, Ring of Changes, was cut with his band Wonderwheel, which also featured future Foreigner guitarist Mick Jones.
 Harrison makes a guest appearance on slide guitar.
 The album was produced by Wright and was one of the first albums to be recorded at the newly opened Apple Studios on Savile Row.
 But it went unreleased.

-Related: Which other music notables have passed away in 2023?
+Related: Other music notables who passed away in 2023

 “I hadn’t listened to it in 40 years, but when I put it on, I thought to myself, ‘I can’t believe this was never released,'” said Wright in 2016, when Ring of Changes was finally issued.
 “It was more of a rock album than what I had done, but I think it stands up alongside anything that you might hear being played on classic rock radio around the world.
 I hope that people will be surprised by the material.
 I’m proud of it and I’m glad it’s finally coming out so everyone can hear what we did all those years ago.”